showvikbiswas/showvikbiswas/README.md

 ## Hi there, I'm Showvik 👋
-Lecturer at Department of CSE, BARC University.
+Lecturer at Department of CSE, BRAC University.

 Find out more at my [site](https://showvikbiswas.github.io/).